CyberJurate/Analytics-Portfolio/Projects/Evolution of economic activity/description.md

 Evolution of activity of 30 biggest clients\
 ![](<7 activity of 30 biggest clients.jpg>)

-Change in ticket volume compared to the change in interest rates\
+Evolution of ticket volume compared to the evoution of interest rates\
 ![](<8 Ticket volume v. interest rate.jpg>)